 -Drainage District NO. 1 Pump House-

-After a general history lesson and Q&A session, Woltersdorf gave us a tour of the pump house.
-Water is pumped down the slough towards the Willamette River, however, there aren’t any pumps on the lower portion of the slough.
-This portion is tidally influenced from it’s close proximity to the Columbia River, which can be influenced by as much as 1.5-3.5 feet, depending on the tide.
+After a general history lesson and Q&A opportunity, Woltersdorf gave us a tour of the pump house.
+Water is pumped down the slough towards the Willamette River; however, there aren’t any pumps on the lower portion of the slough.
+This portion is tidally influenced from its close proximity to the Columbia River, which can be influenced by as much as 1.5-3.5 feet, depending on the tide.
 (Pretty amazing, considering how many miles away Portland is from the ocean!)
-The pump house we visited at Drainage District No. 1, can pump 600,000 gallons of water a minute if every pump is running (not normally necessary.)
+The pump house we visited at Drainage District No. 1, can pump 600,000 gallons of water a minute if every pump is running (not normally necessary).

 During a Hundred Year Flood event, the stations would require to pump a million gallons a minute in a 24-hour period of time.

-Speaking of power, apparently, there is not enough of an elevation difference to use the pump house as an energy source, but if the power went out during a time that the pumps needed to be running, five semi-trucks and five tanker trunks would be necessary on site to operate with a generator according to Woltersdorf.
-(Yikes- that is a huge monthly electricity bill!)
+Speaking of power, apparently, there is not enough of an elevation difference to use the pump house as an energy source, but if the power went out during a time that the pumps needed to be running, five semi-trucks and five tanker trucks would be necessary on site to operate with a generator, according to Woltersdorf.

 The MCDD meets a few challenges along the way.
 One interesting critter is none other than Oregon’s state animal, the beaver.
-There are approximately 3000 beaver in the managed flow plain.
+There are approximately 3000 beavers in the managed flow plain.
 Woltersdorf explained, somewhat hesitantly, that his department is allowed to trap and kill the animals when necessary, as the beavers can be problematic.
 The workers are also allowed to remove dams when needed.
-The effectiveness of this is limited however.
-Woltersdorf said that his crew took down a four-feet tall dam once, and in only two days, the beaver erected the same size dam in the same location.
+The effectiveness of this is limited, however.
+Woltersdorf said that his crew took down a four-ft. tall dam once, and in only two days, the beaver erected the same size dam in the same location.

 Turns out, “Busy as a Beaver,” is relevant!